johnscovell/javascriptSample/README.md

 # javascriptSample

 Here is a sample of a Javascript React App project.
+It utilizes Firebase storage as a database.